dorythecat/TransforMate/docs/commands/transformation/export_tf.md

     [contact us](../../about.md#contact)

 !!! note
-    The TSF and TMUD format are both open and licencsed under the same [license](https://github.com/dorythecat/TransforMate/blob/main/LICENSE) as the bot,
+    The TSF and TMUD format are both open and licensed under the same [license](https://github.com/dorythecat/TransforMate/blob/main/LICENSE) as the bot,
-    so you can use them freely for your projects, modify, and propose changes to them.
+    so you can use them freely for your projects, and also modify, and propose changes to them.

 !!! warning
     TSF is backwards compatible with all previous versions (except v0, deprecated